-The Healthy Soils Incentive Program38 (HSP; CDFA, 2023b), offered by CDFA, is another financial assistance program that incentivizes the adoption of farm and ranch management practices that improve soil health and reduce greenhouse gases.
+The Healthy Soils Incentive Program39 (HSP; CDFA, 2023b), offered by CDFA, is another financial assistance program that incentivizes the adoption of farm and ranch management practices that improve soil health and reduce greenhouse gases.
 Improving soil health is also linked to improving the infiltration rates and water holding capacity of soil, discussed in Section 3.
 As a result, this additional infiltration benefit can recharge groundwater and support aquifer health.
 While the adoption of soil health practices can require a substantial initial investment, HSP can offset some of those costs.

 Projects in Napa County that are commonly funded include: cover cropping, mulching, compost application, and planting native vegetation in the forms of hedgerows.
 All of these practices also provide water saving benefits on farms.
 HSP projects can be funded for up to \$100,000 per agricultural operation, but this amount may increase with some reporting that the 2024 maximum amount is up to \$200,000.
 It is important to follow up with the funding agency to understand current program requirements and limits.
 The Napa County RCD currently has funding from CDFA to assist farmers one-on-one with project design and application materials and with implementation of these projects.
+The California Land Stewardship Institute, which runs the Fish Friendly Farming Environmental Certification Program, also received a HSP block grant in late 2023 to work directly with growers.